 Prepping the spice paste

 Heat a pan with sesame oil.
-Add the cumin, fenugreek and pepper corns.
+Add the cumin, fenugreek and whole black pepper corns.
 When they begin to pop, add the shallots and fry till pink.
 When done, add the chopped tomatoes and cook till tomatoes turn mushy.

 And now grind to a smooth paste in a blender.